-Note: This article is an historical article (written in 1968), reflecting the Texas Normal Singing School as it was then.
-It is not a contemporary look at TNSS today!
+Note: This article is an historical article (written in 1968), reflecting the Texas Normal Singing School as it was then, over 50 years ago.

 As a preacher of the gospel I have conducted many gospel meetings.
 When I first began such efforts I found it necessary to lead the singing as well as preach in many places.
 In many communities I found no one who could lead singing for the congregation and in many instances where there was a song leader, I found only poor to mediocre leadership.
 As time went on I began to realize that this situation was not getting better and apparently nothing was being done for improvement.
 It was then that I conceived the idea of starting a summer school for the training song leaders.